Aditya12yadav/Speaker-Identification-using-voice/README.md

 record.py: to record 10 voice samples of a user and save it which can be further moved to the samples folder to be used for training

 predict.py: to predict the speaker using an already existing voice sample or record a voice sample and predict the speaker

+Note: The file addresses used here are according to my computer folders and files